Lionel Luthor: Earth-1 version

 Lionel is sentenced to prison for his parents' murder in season four.
 Lionel attempts to switch bodies with Lex using a stone from Clark's homeworld of Krypton but Clark intervenes and Lionel switches bodies with Clark instead.
 When he and Clark switch back, Lionel discovers his terminal liver disease is healed.
 Lionel is released from prison by Genevieve Teague (Jane Seymour), and begins searching for three stones of knowledge.
 During this quest, Lionel falls into a catatonic state after being uploaded with Kryptonian knowledge.
 Lionel recovers in season five when Jor-El's artificial intelligence takes over his body to speak with Clark.
 Under Jor-El's guidance, Lionel begins helping Clark by making excuses for Clark's behavior and unexplained disappearances throughout seasons five and six.
-Season seven revealed that Lionel and three other wealthy families formed the secret society Veritas to protect an alien visitor known as the Traveler (Clark).
-Lex realized Lionel had been covering up the Traveler's existence and murders his father.
+Season seven revealed that Lionel and three other wealthy families formed the secret society Veritas to protect an alien visitor known as the Traveler (Clark) and that Lionel murdered the other members.
+Lionel also has Clark kidnapped and tortured.
+Lex realizes Lionel has been covering up the Traveler's existence and kills him.
 Season ten reveals that Tess Mercer (Cassidy Freeman) is Lionel's illegitimate daughter fathered with Pamela Jenkins (Donna Bullock).